wildanlh/TokoSaham/sql-database/readme.txt

-Import this aplikasi_penjual.sql on XAMPP
+Import this aplikasi_penjual.sql on MySQL